 It doesn’t matter where the child is sitting in the vehicle, as there are rules that will keep them safe no matter where they are located.
 The following information on properly restraining children under five years old will help parents and guardians keep their child safe at all times.

 Florida Car Seat Laws Information on Infant Car Seats

 All infants must be in an infant car seat when in a vehicle in Florida.
 This means that infants from the day that they are born until they turn one year old must be restrained in this type of car seat, and it must be rear facing.
 Once an infant has reached both one year old as well as a minimum weight of 20 pounds, then they can move to a different type of rear facing car seat.

 While it can be tempting to place an infant in the front seat, as this can make taking care of them on the road easier, this is incredibly dangerous.
 A car seat should never be placed in the front seat of a vehicle that has an air bag on the passenger side.
 Doing so can put a child at major risk of injury or death in the event of an accident.

 The safest place for a child, regardless of their age or weight, is in the back seat of the vehicle.
 This will ensure that they have ample protection if there is an accident.

-Information on Rear Facing Car Seats
+Florida Car Seat Laws for Rear Facing Car Seats

 Children who have reached one year of age as well as the minimum of 20 pounds can then be moved into a rear facing car seat.
 These children must stay in these seats until they are a minimum of four years old.